LegoLib-Fabric/legolib-fabric.github.io/docs/docs.md

 has_children: true
 permalink: docs
 ---
-## LegoLib for Fabric
+## Documentation
-Enhancing the FabricMC Experience

 Documentation for LegoLib-Fabric will be avaliable once v3.0.0 has released.